Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Text Representation

-The current implementation supports all the XPath text queries based on substring matching.
-We have also implemented approximate string matching and an experimental support for regular expressions.
-To enable fast text extraction from the collection, we allow storing the texts in plain format in $n \log \sigma$ bits, or in an enhanced LZ78-compressed format (derived from the LZ-index \cite{ANS06}) using $u H_k(T) + o(u \log \sigma)$ bits.
+To enable faster text extraction, we allow storing the texts in plain format in $n \log \sigma$ bits, or in an enhanced LZ78-compressed format (derived from the LZ-index \cite{ANS06}) using $u H_k(T) + o(u \log \sigma)$ bits.
 These secondary text representations are coupled with a delta-encoded bit vector storing starting positions of each text in $T$.
-This requires $O(d\log\frac{u}{d})$ more bits.
+This bitmap requires $O(d\log\frac{u}{d})$ more bits.

+In fact, keeping next to the FM-index an additional copy of all texts in plain format has more advantages.
+As mentioned before, the time complexity of contains-queries is proportional to the total number of occurrences.
+This implies that for large occurrence numbers, it becomes faster to search over the plain texts than over the FM-index.
+The precise cut-off point depends on the sampling factor $l$, see Section~\ref{RawText} for mor details.
+Since a global count over the FM-index is fast ($O(|P|\log\sigma)$ time), we use it to determine whether to search over the plain text or over the FM-index.

+Since search over our implementaiton of the LZ-index is problematic, we only consider plain and FM-index from now on, and do not mention the LZ-index anymore.